 we will be revealed with Him at His second coming, not in the Rapture, but

 before that, in the Great Endtime Revival.
-In the book, Temple of God Made
+The book, Temple of God Made

 without Hands states on page 192, “As the Holy Spirit came down to us, God